utopia-foss/utopia/doc/getting_started/tutorial.rst

       # want to _change_ from the defaults.
       # ...

-Notice, that there now is a whole ``SandPile:`` key.
+Notice that there now is a whole ``SandPile:`` key.
 This is the part of the configuration that is available to the ``SandPile`` model.
 The model will have access only to parameters below this key.
 By adding additional keys to it, the default configuration is updated recursively at each indentation level.

 So far, so good.
 But what are the model's default parameters?
 Each models